 Critical accounting estimates

 The application of GAAP requires the company to make estimates and assumptions about future events that directly affect its reported financial condition and operating performance.
 The accounting estimates and assumptions discussed in this section are those that the company considers to be the most critical to its financial statements.
-An accounting estimate is considered critical if both (a) the nature of the estimates or assumptions is material due to the levels of subjectivity and judgment involved, and (b) the impact within a reasonable range of outcomes of the estimates and assumptions is material to the company’s financial condition or operating performance.
+An accounting estimate is considered critical if both (a) the nature of the estimate or assumption is material due to the levels of subjectivity and judgment involved, and (b) the impact within a reasonable range of outcomes of the estimate and assumption is material to the company’s financial condition or operating performance.
 Senior management has discussed the development, selection and disclosure of these estimates with the Audit Committee of the company’s Board of Directors.
-The critical accounting estimates related to the Global Financing business are described in the “Global Financing” section.
 The company’s significant accounting policies are described in note A, “Significant Accounting Policies.”

 A quantitative sensitivity analysis is provided where that information is reasonably available, can be reliably estimated and provides material information to investors.
-The amounts used to assess sensitivity (e.g., 1 percent, 5 percent, etc.) are included to allow users of the Annual Report to understand a general direction cause and effect of changes in the estimates and do not represent management’s predictions of variability.
+The amounts used to assess sensitivity (e.g., 1 percent, 10 percent, etc.) are included to allow users of the Annual Report to understand a general direction cause and effect of changes in the estimates and do not represent management’s predictions of variability.
+For all of these estimates, it should be noted that future events rarely develop exactly as forecast, and estimates require regular review and adjustment.

-Changes in the discount rate assumptions will impact the service cost, (gain)/loss amortization and interest cost components of the net periodic pension cost/(income) calculation (see note U, “Retirement-Related Benefits,” for information regarding the discount rate assumptions) and the projected benefit obligation (PBO).
-As presented in note U, “Retirement-Related Benefits,” the company increased the discount rate assumption for the PPP by 25 basis points to 6.00 percent on December 31, 2007.
-This change will decrease pre-tax cost and expense recognized in 2008 by approximately $65 million.
-If the discount rate assumption for the PPP decreased by 25 basis points on December 31, 2007, pre-tax cost and expense recognized in 2008 would have increased by approximately $65 million.
+Changes in the discount rate assumptions will impact the service cost, (gain)/loss amortization and interest cost components of the net periodic pension cost/(income) calculation (see the Discount Rate section in note U, “Retirement-Related Benefits,” for information regarding the discount rate assumptions) and the projected benefit obligation (PBO).
+As presented in the Discount Rate section in note U, “Retirement-Related Benefits,” the company decreased the discount rate assumption for the IBM Personal Pension Plan (PPP), a U.S.-based defined benefit plan, by 25 basis points to 5.75 percent on December 31, 2008.
+This change will increase pre-tax cost and expense recognized in 2009 by approximately $71 million.
+If the discount rate assumption for the PPP increased by 25 basis points on December 31, 2008, pre-tax cost and expense recognized in 2009 would have decreased by approximately $67 million.
 Changes in the discount rate assumptions will impact the PBO which, in turn, may impact the company’s funding decisions if the PBO exceeds plan assets.
-Each 25 basis point increase or decrease in the discount rate will cause a corresponding decrease or increase, respectively, in the PPP’s PBO of an estimated $1.2 billion based upon December 31, 2007 data.
-Note U, “Retirement-Related Benefits,” presents the PPP’s PBO (after the increase in discount rate presented on the assumptions table) and plan assets as of December 31, 2007.
+Each 25 basis point increase or decrease in the discount rate will cause a corresponding decrease or increase, respectively, in the PPP’s PBO of an estimated $1.2 billion based upon December 31, 2008 data.
+This table in note U, “Retirement-Related Benefits,” presents the PPP’s PBO and plan assets as of December 31, 2008.

-To the extent the outlook for long-term returns changes such that management changes its expected long-term return on plan assets assumption, each 50 basis point increase or decrease in the expected long-term return on PPP plan assets assumption will have an estimated decrease or increase, respectively, of $249 million on the following year’s pre-tax net periodic pension cost/(income) (based upon the PPP’s plan assets at December 31, 2007 and assuming no contributions are made in 2008).
+To the extent the outlook for long-term returns changes such that management changes its expected long-term return on plan assets assumption, each 50 basis point increase or decrease in the expected long-term return on PPP plan assets assumption will have an estimated decrease or increase, respectively, of $251 million on the following year’s pre-tax net periodic pension cost/(income) (based upon the PPP’s plan assets at December 31, 2008 and assuming no contributions are made in 2009).
+As presented on note U, “Retirement-Related Benefits,” the company did not change its expected long-term return on plan assets assumption on December 31, 2008.

 Application of the various accounting principles in GAAP related to the measurement and recognition of revenue requires the company to make judgments and estimates.
 Specifically, complex arrangements with nonstandard terms and conditions may require significant contract interpretation to determine the appropriate accounting, including whether the deliverables specified in a multiple element arrangement should be treated as separate units of accounting.
 Other significant judgments include determining whether IBM or a reseller is acting as the principal in a transaction and whether separate contracts are considered part of one arrangement.